mmistakes/minimal-mistakes/_posts/2021-06-07-Introduction-to-Linux-Command-Line.md

 cp ./Desktop/worksheet2.pdf .
 ```

-Here _cp_ command takes two arguments first one is source and the second one is destination
+Here _cp_ command takes two arguments first one is the source and the second one is the destination

 _./_ denotes from current directory by this way we can espace from writing absolute path.
 Also in the second argument _._ means here.

-If we want to move a folder or file we use _mv_ command which is similar to _cp_, one important thing about copy is you cannot copy folder using _cp_ command alone you need to give recursive flag _-r_
+If we want to move a folder or file we use _mv_ command which is similar to _cp_, one important thing about copy is you cannot copy a folder using _cp_ command alone you need to give recursive flag _-r_

 ```shell
 cp -r /source/directory /destination/directory